emmFinalist/cms/README.md

  docker-compose up -d
 ```

 - Make the requested changes and test that it works.
-This step can be a local change or an import of the exported acceptance configuration
 - The changes should be reflected in one of the `./app` directories
 - Checkin the changes
 - Run the Jenkins pipeline